Servax314/CodevWeb/README.md

 # The team

-Hugo Bouchez : worked on an implementation of a ML algorithm to detect hanwritten text in an image.
+Hugo Bouchez worked on an implementation of a ML algorithm to detect hanwritten text in an image.
 The algorithm was written in python using sklearn, a second implementation was written using the Tensorflow framework for python.
 For now, the algorithm is not integrated to the website, the Google Vision API is used as a placeholder.

-Mathieu Pierronne : worked on the frontend of the website on the view .html and .css.
+Mathieu Pierronne worked on the frontend of the website on the view .html and .css.
 Outside the scope of programming, Mathieu wrote the specifications and a report on the project.

-Paul Michel : worked on the frontend of the website on the view .html and .css.
+Paul Michel worked on the frontend of the website on the view .html and .css.

-Nicolas Servot : designed the backend using nodeJS, Express and MongoDB.
-He also wrote the .js files for the frontend.
+Nicolas Servot designed the backend using nodeJS, Express and MongoDB.
+I also wrote the .js files for the frontend.

 All 4 of us are 3rd year IMT Atlantique student.
 This project is part of our engineering degree.